FlorentLM/beets-unskipper/README.md

 # beets-unskipper

-Ultra simple [beets](https://beets.io) plugin to browse and edit beets' import state file (`state.pickle`) with a tiny terminal UI.
+A [beets](https://beets.io) plugin to browse and edit beets' import state file (`state.pickle`) with a small terminal UI.

-Beets records which album/track directories it has already imported in `state.pickle`.
-An `--incremental` import skips anything already recorded there, even if a past import was aborted partway through or the tags need reworking later. `unskipper` opens that file, lets you look through what is recorded, and remove entries so beets will reconsider those directories on the next import.
+Beets records already-imported directories in `state.pickle`, and then any other import with `--incremental` will skip anything listed in there. `unskipper` lets you browse this file and remove ("unskip") entries, so beets will reconsider them next time you import.

-**Status: early skeleton.** Browsing, marking and deleting `taghistory` / `tagprogress` entries works.
-Filtering, search, and undo are not implemented yet.
+It also keeps a human-readable sidecar file (`<statefile>.unskipper.json`) with additional data per item, recorded automatically during import, and that can be used to rebuild a lost or corrupted `state.pickle`.

 ## Installation

-Clone and install:

 ```sh
 git clone https://github.com/FlorentLM/beets-unskipper
 uv pip install beets-unskipper
 ```

-or if you used Beets' default `uv tool` install:
+or with Beets' default `uv tool` install:

 ```sh
 uv tool install beets --with ./beets-unskipper --reinstall